-- 42 Research or development expenditure that: - (a) relates to an in-process research or development project acquired separately or in a business combination and recognised as an intangible asset; and - (b) is incurred after the acquisition of that project

-- 43 Applying the requirements in paragraphs 54-62 means that subsequent expenditure on an in-process research or development project acquired separately or in a business combination and recognised as an intangible asset is: - (a) recognised as an expense when incurred if it is research expenditure; - (b) recognised as an expense when incurred if it is development expenditure that does not satisfy the criteria for recognition as an intangible asset in paragraph 57; and - (c) added to the carrying amount of the acquired in-process research or development project if it is development expenditure that satisfies the recognition criteria in paragraph 57.
+- 42 Research or development expenditure that: - (a) relates to an in-process research or development project acquired separately or in a business combination and recognised as an intangible asset; and - (b) is incurred after the acquisition of that project shall be accounted for in accordance with paragraphs 54-62. - 43 Applying the requirements in paragraphs 54-62 means that subsequent expenditure on an in-process research or development project acquired separately or in a business combination and recognised as an intangible asset is: - (a) recognised as an expense when incurred if it is research expenditure; - (b) recognised as an expense when incurred if it is development expenditure that does not satisfy the criteria for recognition as an intangible asset in paragraph 57; and - (c) added to the carrying amount of the acquired in-process research or development project if it is development expenditure that satisfies the recognition criteria in paragraph 57.